I have recently reached the unwanted milestone that is hitting forty years old . Of course, I did want to reach it , just not yet .

 To take the L to Wrigley is the beginning of the experience .
 Subway cars filled with Cubs fans with a few Red Sox fans mixed in empty out at the Addison L stop and make the short walk to Wrigley.
 Although this game is of limited importance , it is an inter-league game and it’s been a few years since the Red Sox have played here.

 The smell of bratwursts covered with onions and mustard permeates the air and you know you are at a classic game.

 We had great seats and I happily settled down to view of the storied ivy covered brick that surrounds the outfield.
 A quick look beyond and above that and I was stunned to see the brownstone buildings that lay across the street outside the stadiums outfield have seating built atop their roofs!
-Yes , the owners of these buildings had taken advantage of their buildings view point and erected blocks of stadium style seating directly on the roofs.
+Yes , the owners of these buildings had taken advantage of their buildings view point and erected blocks of stadium style seating directly on the roofs similar to work I have seen I Miami, made by a great Miami roofing company.
 How this is successfully attained from a cities zoning regulation view, I can only chock up to classic Chicago politics.
 Nevertheless it is quite an amazing and unique feature to see.

 A view innings into the game and I was hungry.
 I had to go with a hot dog, Chicago style.
 Mustard, chopped onions , diced tomato and a slice of pickle ( ketchup on a hot dog in Chicago is taboo ) a mouth watering and heart burning experience .
 I did however skip a mug of Old Style , a classic Chicago “beer” and just had a Coke instead.